jai-x/sdl-text-test/README.md

 The source code for this software is licensed under the MIT license.
 See the `LICENSE` file in this repo for more information.

+The file `stb_ds.h` is public domain.
+See the end of the file for additional license information.

 The font `Silver.ttf` is copyright of Poppy Works and licensed under the Creative Commons Attribution 4.0 International license.